 - The church has consistently failed at being in the world but not of the world.
 It rarely fulfills God’s desire for believers to separate themselves from unbelievers.
 Being separate and separatism are not the same.

 - The church focused in at least two wrong directions.
 It focused upon marriage without regard to the greater doctrine of separation from the world.
-FYI: The church thus far is not repeating this mistake in its approach to homosexual marriage.
-Secondly, when unequally yoked marriages began to fail the church focused on the symptoms (Adultery, desertion, and physical abuse, deception, corruption, etc.) rather than upon the condition (unequally yoked marriage).
+Second, when unequally yoked marriages began to fail the church focused on the symptoms (Adultery, desertion, and physical abuse, deception, corruption, etc.) rather than upon the condition (unequally yoked marriage).

-- Family is near the top of the list of idols, and many so-called Christians worship at the family alter sadly prioritizing/worshipping family instead of God.
+- Family is near the top of any list of idols, and many so-called Christians worship at the family alter sadly prioritizing/worshipping family instead of God.
 When family is worshipped marital divorce damages the image of one’s idol.

-- Departing biblical and logical reasoning, churchman transubstantiated divorce from its appropriate place as an amoral action to an almost unforgivable sin.
+- Departing biblical and logical reasoning, churchman transubstantiated divorce from its appropriate place as an amoral action to an immoral, almost unforgivable sin.
 If divorce in and of itself was a sin, then Ezra would not have entered into a covenant with God to oversee the divorces of over a hundred unequally yoked marriages, and God would not have divorced Israel.
 Like divorce, marriage is an amoral action.
 Transforming marital divorce into a sin is equivalent to calling marriage a virtue.
 But getting into an unequally yoked marriage, a homosexual marriage, a polygamous marriage or an open marriage are all regarded as sinful behaviors against God.
 Marriage to a “suitable” (Gen. 2:20) partner is a virtue, just as divorcing unsuitable partners is a virtue.

 - The church was behind, at least complicit with, the shotgun wedding concept.
 The desire to force men to atone for their wicked behavior supplanted God’s command for equally yoked marriages.
 Two wrongs do not make a right.
 Forcing a scoundrel to get married does not inhibit his evil desires and actions; it does however avail him a ready victim for further wickedness.